bhaaskara/git/Git_RunBook.md

    > Note: make sure ur on main branch folder within `gitbash/shell`

 # Working with Repositories
+## General Info
+- never replace the .git directory, it contains the intialized repo info.
 ## Initialize an empty repo on to your filesystem
 1. Create a dir and add files to track
     ```sh